katzenpost/katzenpost/drafts/client.rst

 This design document illuminates many complex mixnet client design considerations that are not already covered by "Katzenpost Mix Network End-to-end Protocol Specification" [KATZMIXE2E]_.
-Moreover the existing Katzenpost minimal reference client, minclient can be found here:
+Moreover, the existing Katzenpost minimal reference client, minclient, can be found here:

 * https://github.com/katzenpost/minclient

-Minclient is very low level and in most cases should not be used directly to compose mixnet client applications.
+Minclient is very low level and, in most cases, should not be used directly to compose mixnet client applications.
 In contrast we shall herein describe the design of a client library which provides two categories of message oriented bidirectional communication channels: